-Outside of work, I use Vue and Stylus for the frontend, and Hapi.js for the backend.
-However, I am currently learning Gin for the backend.
+Outside of work, I use Vue and Stylus for the frontend, and Gin for the backend.

-I tried to learn Rust too, but I can't help but feel like it takes more time to create a web server/backend and besides, it's not yet recommended to use it unless I am creating an API, using external services, and writing SQL myself.
-I'll still use Rust for systems development, but for backend development, I'll have to stick with Go.
+I tried to learn Rust too, but I can’t help but feel like it takes more time to create a web server/backend and besides, it’s not yet recommended to use it unless I am creating an API, using external services, and writing SQL myself.
+I’m currently studying Elixir, after stumbling accross this benchmark that shows Phoenix framework ahead of Gin.

-Outside of work, I do pickup some sides here and there, but I'm currently self studying Go language.
-So yeah, there goes my spare time.
+Outside of work, I do pickup some sides here and there, and also learn Elixir if I have free time.

 I just got married to a super smart computer engineer who is way smarter at math than me.
 I met her at our previous job at Fujitsu, where she was a Systems Engineer for embedded systems (ie. Audio Video Navigation systems for cars), while I was a QA.
 She’s currently employed as a project lead in a company that develops banking software.